How to Get a North Carolina Driver's License

 5. The issuance of any driver license, learner’s permit or ID card does not require the applicant to show proof of a Social Security Card.
 (F-1s with no Social Security Number and the F-2s can use their passports for ID and their I-94s and I-20s to indicate lawful status for the length of license.
 Same with the J-1s and J-2s and their I-94s and DS-2019s.
 Proof of Residency is needed – such as an electric bill, apartment lease, etc. You may call the local DMV for more information regarding this proof and it is recommended that you do so.)

 6. Fees vary so check the Driver’s Handbook for the fee schedule.

-In Greenville the office is located in the Carolina East Center.
+In Greenville the office is located across from the Greenville Mall.
 The office is open from 8:00 am to 5:00 pm, Monday through Friday.
 You can call and make an appointment for the driver’s license tests.
 Your license or identification card is issued while you wait.
 Below is the address and telephone number: